Lisa Clayton

 Lisa Lyttelton, Dowager Viscountess Cobham (née Clayton, born 30 December 1958) is an English sailor and aristocrat.
-She was the first British woman and women from the Northern hemisphere to sail single-handed and non-stop around the world.
+She was the first British woman and woman from the Northern hemisphere to sail single-handed and non-stop around the world.
 She later married John Lyttelton, 11th Viscount Cobham.

 Early life

 Clayton was born on 30 December 1958.
 She was educated in Birmingham at the Church of England School for Girls, Edgbaston, then studied at University of Birmingham.
 She worked as a travel consultant in Edgbaston.